caioternus/SliderProject/README.md

 - The user can view one of four images on the screen and move between them.
 All the image examples are available on public domain (ex: https://images.pexels.com/photos/4254553/pexels-photo-4254553.jpeg).

-- There are left and right arrows to navigate on the screen, and four buttons below them.
+- There are left and right arrows to navigate on the screen.
+The four buttons below them do the same.

 - Left and right arrows pointer to the previous and next image, respectively.